Improving Air Quality: Pollution Solutions for Any Home

-- Improve indoor air quality by cleaning and replacing your air conditioning or heating units filters once every four to six weeks (or every other month) will keep your homes air properly filtered; thus maintaining healthy indoor air quality for you and your family.
+- Improve indoor air quality by cleaning and replacing your air conditioning or heating unit filters once every four to six weeks (or every other month) this will keep your homes air properly filtered; thus maintaining healthy indoor air quality for you and your family.

-- Maintain your HVAC system regularly with Air Dynamics
+- Maintain your HVAC system regularly with an Air Dynamics HVAC maintenance plan.

 - Choose low-VOC flooring and furniture for your home.

 - Use natural cleaners instead of those that contain varied chemicals in their ingredients.

 - Tighten caps on all paint, cleaners, pesticides, and other chemical-heavy products or store them away from living areas.

 - Dust and vacuum weekly using a HEPA-filter vacuum.

 - Change or wash all air filters as needed.

 - Open windows for a short period of time when weather permits to let the polluted air in your home out & allow fresh air to circulate in.

 - If opening the windows in your home increases allergy concerns, run your central air conditioning unit to filter the air instead.